Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/mint-a-new-position.md

 ## Updating The Deposit Mapping And Refunding The Calling Address

 Now we can call the internal function we previously wrote in [Setting Up Your Contract](./setting-up-your-contract.md).
-After that, we can take any amount of liquidity left over from minting and refund it to `msg.sender`
+After that, we can take any liquidity leftover from minting and refund it to `msg.sender`.

 ```solidity
         // Create a deposit